SGResearch/200OK/index.md

   * Case design in openscad
   * Create PCB components list: ATMega16U2, audio out
   * I wish it could boot instanteneously - text mode and busybox?
+  * adapter in the case to fit a smartphone
+  * replace the arrow keys for a thumbstick?

 ## Resources